JeremieSpiesser/ips-prod/README.md

 * obj : obj (.o files)
 * pres : presentation (launch using `firefox pres/index.html` or `make pres`)

+>[!Attention]
+>The pictures in the presentation are generated when you run the `bin/main` file and run the povray target.

 ## Compilation

 ### Requirements